-One of the many ways WHA lives out its values is by offering opt-in transit cards through ORCA for Business Choice.
+One of the many ways WHA lives out its values is by offering opt-in transit cards through ORCA Business Choice.

 Madres Kitchen, a catering and events company, does not have enough available parking for all employees.

-Heather Chitty, co-founder, found a way to help her employees and herself commute to work through ORCA for Business Choice via pre-tax payroll deductions.
+Heather Chitty, co-founder, found a way to help her employees and herself commute to work through ORCA Business Choice via pre-tax payroll deductions.

 Midtown Chiropractic & Rehabilitation helps ease the stress of hundreds of patients each day.